-Paramount TV Media is a privately owned company headquartered in the US, operating as a segment of Paramount Global.
-Founded in 2019, the company reported $17.1B in revenue as of 2025.
-It serves as a core component of Paramount's media business, supporting both its legacy operations and its streaming segment.
-The division encompasses broadcast operations, including CBS Television Network, CBS Stations, and international free-to-air networks such as Network 10, Channel 5, Telefe, and Chilevisión.
-Additionally, it manages domestic premium and basic cable networks like Nickelodeon, MTV, Comedy Central, BET, and Paramount+ with SHOWTIME, along with international extensions of these brands.
-Its operations also include domestic and international television studio operations through entities such as CBS Studios, Paramount Television Studios, SHOWTIME/MTV Entertainment Studios, and CBS Media Ventures.
+Privately owned Paramount TV Media, headquartered in the US, was founded in 2019 and operates as a segment of Paramount Global.
+The company reported $17.1B in revenue as of 2025.
+Its TV Media division serves as the backbone of Paramount's legacy media business while supporting its growing streaming segment.
+This division consists of broadcast operations, including CBS Television Network, CBS Stations, and international free-to-air networks such as Network 10, Channel 5, Telefe, and Chilevisión.
+It also manages domestic premium and basic cable networks, which encompass Nickelodeon, MTV, Comedy Central, BET, and Paramount+ with SHOWTIME, along with international extensions of certain of these brands.
+Furthermore, the company oversees domestic and international television studio operations, including CBS Studios, Paramount Television Studios, SHOWTIME/MTV Entertainment Studios, and CBS Media Ventures.

 Subscribe for full access to Paramount TV Media's products in full detail